ishitatsuyuki/latencyflex2/docs/shim/installing.md

 ### Installing the VKD3D-Proton fork

-Create a new VKD3D-Proton runtime for Lutris with the just built DXVK artifacts.
+Create a new VKD3D-Proton runtime for Lutris with the just built artifacts.

 ```bash
 mkdir -p ~/.local/share/lutris/runtime/vkd3d/lfx2/